 Backup to another location practically does not differ from regular standalone full backup.
 The only difference is that you must manually select a target location in which Veeam Agent for Microsoft Windows will save the backup file.
 You can save backup files to one of the following locations:

 - Removable storage device

 - Network shared folder

-You cannot use a Veeam backup repository or Veeam Cloud Connect repository as a target for backup to another location.
+You cannot use a Veeam backup repository, Veeam Cloud Connect repository or Microsoft OneDrive storage as a target for backup to another location.